reillypascal/personalsite-ssg/pages/posts/2025/01/databending-part-1.md

 ---
 title: Databending Part 1
 description: Did you know you can listen to pretty much any file as an audio file?
-Let's look at how it works and what it sounds like.
+Let's look at how it works and what it sounds like!
 canonical_url: https://reillyspitzfaden.com/posts/2025/01/databending-part-1
-date: 2025-01-06
+date: 2025-01-05
 octothorpes:
+  - Art
   - Audio
   - music
 tags: